Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 ## Bonus Workshop - Virtual Light Wall

-On the projector you'll see a 3x3 grid of squares - that's the "Virtual Light Wall".
+If you visit [http://lights.mod.bz](http://lights.mod.bz) you'll see a 3x3 grid of squares - that's the "Virtual Light Wall".
 In this workshop, we're going to make one of those squares light up with a random color and display a message of your choosing whenever you hit your internet button.

 Start by adding an HTTP node to your workflow and connecting it to the Conditional node.
 You may also want to disconnect the Email node so you don't get emails every time you press the button during this workshop.

 ![HTTP Workflow Node](/images/getting-started/losant-iot-dev-kits/builder-kit-nodemcu/workflow-http-node.png "HTTP Workflow Node")

 On the HTTP node configuration properties, change the `Request Method` to `POST` and set the `URL Template` to "http://lights.mod.bz".
-You can also view this URL in your browser if you'd like to see the light wall for yourself.

 Set the body template to the following: